Therapist Near Me in Washington, D.C. · Dupont Circle Since 2003

 Getting started is simple:

-1. Tell us what you’re looking for — Use our matching tool (the Make Appointment Button on any page) to share your concerns, preferences, and availability.
+1. Tell us what you’re looking for — Use the Get Started button on any page to share your concerns, preferences, and availability.

-2. Get matched — We’ll recommend a therapist whose expertise and style fit your needs.
+2. See who we’d recommend — We’ll recommend a therapist whose expertise and style fit your needs.

 3. Book your first session — Most new clients find immediate availability and schedule within a week.